All feed pages

 The Problem

-Texas is seeing a massive tech influx, but its job data is often scattered across multiple regional boards and general-purpose sites.
+Texas is drawing serious tech investment, but its job data is fragmented across regional boards and buried in national feeds that treat Austin the same as Amarillo.

 Our Solution